 Four James Bond movies have featured leading Bond Girls with a doctor qualification.
-Spectre (2015)_ is the first James Bond movie in around sixteen years where a leading Bond Girl has had the profession of being a doctor.
-In Spectre (2015), Léa Seydoux's character is Dr. Madeleine Swann, a Doctor of Psychology, and is the fourth major Bond Girl in the official series to be a doctor.
-The last time in the film franchise that a Bond Girl was a doctor there were two, Dr Christmas Jones (Denise Richards - a doctor of nuclear physics) and Dr Molly Warmflash (Serena Scott Thomas - a doctor who is a physician to MI6 agents), both appearing in The World Is Not Enough (1999).
-Prior to this, the first leading Bond Girl who was a doctor was Dr Holly Goodhead (Lois Chiles) (a CIA agent and an astronaut space scientist doctor of astrophysics) in Moonraker (1979).
-In the James Bond video games, James Bond in Agent Under Fire (2001) features Dr. Natalya Damescu (Beatie Edney - voice); James Bond 007: Everything or Nothing (2003) features Dr. Katya Nadanova (Heidi Klum); and 007 Legends (2012) also features the above-mentioned Dr. Holly Goodhead (Jane Perry), whilst The World Is Not Enough (2000) also features Dr. Christmas Jones (Sumalee Montano) as well as archive footage of Denise Richards from the movie version also in the video-game.
+Spectre (2015) is the first James Bond movie in around sixteen years where a leading Bond Girl had the profession of being a doctor.
+In Spectre (2015), Léa Seydoux's character is Dr. Madeleine Swann, a Doctor of Psychology, and is the fourth major Bond Girl in the official franchise to be a doctor.
+The last time in the film franchise that a Bond Girl was a doctor, there were two, Dr Christmas Jones (Denise Richards, a doctor of nuclear physics) and Dr. Molly Warmflash (Serena Scott Thomas, a physician to MI6 Agents), appeared in this movie.
+Prior to this, the first leading Bond Girl who was a doctor, was Dr. Holly Goodhead (Lois Chiles) (a C.I.A.
+Agent, and an astronaut space scientist doctor of astrophysics) in Moonraker (1979).
+In the James Bond video games, James Bond in Agent Under Fire (2001) featured Dr. Natalya Damescu (Beatie Edney, voice); James Bond 007: Everything or Nothing (2003) featured Dr. Katya Nadanova (Heidi Klum); and 007 Legends (2012) also featured the above-mentioned Dr. Holly Goodhead (Jane Perry), while The World Is Not Enough (2000) also featured Dr. Christmas Jones (Sumalee Montano) as well as archive footage of Denise Richards from the movie version, also in the video game.

-In early drafts of the script, the character that became Christmas Jones was a Polynesian insurance investigator (this was changed to avoid confusion with Pierce Brosnan's female foil in The Thomas Crown Affair (1999)), Giulietta Da Vinci (Cigar Girl) was Sashenka Firo, and Dr. Molly Warmflash was Doctor Greatrex.
+In early drafts of the script, the character that became Christmas Jones, was a Polynesian insurance investigator (this was changed to avoid confusion with Pierce Brosnan's female foil in The Thomas Crown Affair (1999)), Giulietta Da Vinci (Cigar Girl) was Sashenka Firo, and Dr. Molly Warmflash was Dr. Greatrex.

 The trivia items below may give away important plot points.

 Zukovsky saves Bond's life with a bullet from his modified walking cane.
-In GoldenEye (1995) it was revealed that Zukovsky walked with a cane because 007 shot him in the leg during the Cold War.
+In GoldenEye (1995), it was revealed that Zukovsky walked with a cane because 007 shot him in the leg during the Cold War.
 This means that if Bond hadn't shot him, Zukovsky would never have been able to save him.

 On Her Majesty's Secret Service (1969) provided the phrase "The World Is Not Enough" as Bond's family motto.
-This film is the first in the series since OHMSS to end with a reprise of the James Bond theme rather than a specialized song.
-Producer Barbara Broccoli has also summarized the parallel between the two plots: "With Elektra, Bond thinks he has found Tracy but he's really found Blofeld."
+This film is the first in the franchise since On Her Majesty's Secret Service (1969) to end with a reprise of the James Bond theme rather than a specialized song.
+Producer Barbara Broccoli has also summarized the parallel between the two plots: "With Elektra, Bond thinks he has found Tracy, but he's really found Blofeld."